linode/docs/docs/guides/applications/containers/serverless-vs-containers/index.md

 ### What Are Containers Used For?

-Because of the heavy-duty emphasis of containers, they often see different use cases than serverless applications.
-It’s common to use containers for the following purposes:
+Containers are often used for the following purposes:

 -   Deploying API endpoints
 -   Deploying repetitive jobs and tasks